Craig Kilborn

-Craig Lawrence Kilborn (born August 24, 1962) is an American television host, actor, comedian, and sports commentator.
+Craig Lawrence Kilborn (born August 24, 1962) is an American television host, actor, comedian, director, and sports commentator.
 Kilborn began a career in sports broadcasting in the late 1980s, leading to an anchoring position at ESPN's SportsCenter from 1993 to 1996.
-He was later the first host of The Daily Show, which he hosted from 1996 to 1998, and succeeded Tom Snyder on CBS' The Late Late Show from 1999 to 2004.
+He was later the first host of The Daily Show, which he hosted from 1996 to 1998, and succeeded Tom Snyder on CBS' The Late Late Show with Craig Kilborn from 1999 to 2004.
 In comedy, Kilborn is known for his deadpan delivery.

 Early life

 Kilborn was born on August 24, 1962, in Kansas City, Missouri.
 His father, Hiram Kilborn, was an insurance executive, and his mother, Shirley, was a schoolteacher.
 When Kilborn was four years old, he and his family moved to Hastings, Minnesota, where he was raised.
 Kilborn was taller than his peers from an early age, eventually growing to 6 ft 4 in, becoming a standout on the playground basketball court as he got older.
 In the ninth grade, Kilborn was recruited by the Northside Magicians, an all-star basketball team in Minneapolis, Minnesota.
 He excelled with the Magicians and with the Hastings High School basketball team, ultimately earning three letters and multiple all-conference and all-state honors.

 After graduating from high school, Kilborn accepted a scholarship to play basketball at Montana State University in Bozeman; he earned dual bachelor's degrees in media and theater arts in 1985 and has joked he "led the Big Sky Conference in turnovers" and also bench pressed 240 lb while training.